-6. Dairy might be the cause of the acne, but there are not enough sources to suggest this to be true.
+6. Dairy might be a cause of the acne, but there are not enough sources to suggest this to be true.
 There is evidence that high-glycemic foods worsen the look of the acne (including white breads and snacks such as chips), so it may be wise to stay away from these if you are prone to breakouts.
 Soy products, peanuts, coffee and other such foods are also avoided for this reason.
 You do not want your body to be producing more oils than it already does, which is what’s led to your problem in the first place.
 The best thing to do here is to see how your body reacts.
-If you are breaking out more after having dairy, you might want to stop.
+If you are breaking out more after having dairy, you might want to stop eating it.

 Acne Treatments That DON’T Work

 1. Apple cider vinegar may not actually be the answer.
 It may be anti-bacterial but there is limited evidence to prove it gets rid of acne.
 You never know, however, as the more natural products often hold special effects for some skin types.
 What is the truth is that, while the vinegar might kill the bacteria on the outside, it is not nearly strong enough to get inside all those pores.